dqhendricks/react-animated-loading-overlay/README.md

 # react-animated-loading-overlay
 This JS react component will display an animated loading overlay and disable user input.
+(TS version can be found [here](https://github.com/dqhendricks/react-animated-loading-overlay-ts))

 For a working example, view the code sandbox [here](https://codesandbox.io/p/devbox/react-animated-loading-overlay-x72dzk), or see below.